 What courses will I have to take as part of the Real Estate Salesperson Program?

 The learning path for the new Real Estate Salesperson Program follows the flow of a real estate transaction.
 It weaves in key legal elements while giving learners a mix of theory and practical knowledge.
-This will better enable new registrants to navigate a real estate transaction on behalf of buyers and sellers from day one.
+This better enables new registrants to navigate a real estate transaction on behalf of buyers and sellers from day one.
 Check out the full learning path for more info.

 What is the knowledge management system?